 1. Compression socks: put them on after practice to keep the legs warm and blood flowing.
 We like these SmartWool compression socks.

 3. Ice: after practices and games to reduce the inflammation.
 An ice gel pack is good but if you really want to see a kid squirm try icing their legs in a bucket!
 We ice about 10 minutes with the gel pack.
 For the bucket we did 3 sets of 2 minutes on, 1 minute off.
 Another unique option that is keeping paper cups filled with water in your freezer.
 Peel the top of the cup away and massage the ice-cup over the area allowing the ice to melt away.
-An alternative to ice (when in a time crunch or away from home) is this Cool’Ntape compression bandage.

 4. Gel insoles: the ground is hard here in Colorado and the impact of a cleat hitting that ground is tough on a kid with Sever’s.
 Buy the lowest profile insole you can find since its going in a cleat and typically a women’s size will work best for kids.
 We found these Sof Sole insoles to work well.
 We tried Superfeet insoles and while a good product for other scenarios they did not help with Sever’s as there just isn’t enough cushion to reduce impact.